-Green Economy North to Recognize Sustainable Businesses, Environmental Champions, at Evening of Recognition
+Green Economy North to Recognize Sustainable Businesses, Environmental Champions at Evening of Recognition

 Sudbury residents are invited to a ‘Green Gala’ to celebrate Earth Day, and local businesses who are making the environment a priority.
 Business, community and environmental leaders will gather on Thursday April 20th for the first Green Economy North Evening of Recognition.
 The event, held at College Boreal, will recognize individuals and organizations that have made strides toward sustainable business, including this year’s Environmental Champions.Read more

+A newly released study shows Sudbury’s small business community can have a big impact on our community’s carbon footprint.
 Green Economy North, Sudbury’s sustainability program for business, released the city’s first Business Energy and Emissions Profile at a briefing Tuesday.Read more

 Green Economy North is seeking nominations for Environmental Champion of the Year.

 This award will recognize individuals in Greater Sudbury that are working to improve their organizations environmental sustainability.
 Green Economy North has put the call out to business operators and institutions looking for nominations.

 The Sustainability Advantage for Sudbury’s Industrial and Mining Sectors was held on February 22, 2017 at the TownePlace Suites in Sudbury.
 This event was presented by Green Economy North, Sudbury’s business sustainability program.
 Jody Kuzenko, Director of Refining for Ontario Vale, opened the workshop with comments about Vale’s continuous commitment to lower emissions, and the successful programs that have helped improve Vale’s carbon footprint.Read more

 Six more businesses have resolved to lower their carbon emissions in 2017.